Language selection

 Are you using inclusive examples, language and symbols that challenge stereotypes?
 Place your answer in the space below.

-How does the language in your documents or promotional material affect (positively or negatively) racialized clients?
+How does the language in your documents or promotional material (positively or negatively) affect racialized clients?
 Place your answer in the space below.

 Are you using culturally specific concepts or terms that should be explained or defined?
 Place your answer in the space below.